A Beginners Guide to Stunt, Steerable and Foil Kites

 For adults too, it’s a fabulous way to exercise and get in touch with nature.
 There is something almost mystical in steering a kite across the sky with the wind whistling in your ears.
 It’s a classic way for adults to ‘‘play’ and capture the joy of childhood once more.

 Kite flying is a great way to get rid of the stresses of modern life and to socialise at the same time.
 Why not take a friend with you and share the joys of kite flying with them?

-If the sport of serious kite flying floats your boat (excuse the mixed metaphor!) you can join kite clubs, go to kite shows and events and compete with others at even national or international level.
+If the sport of serious kite flying floats your boat (excuse the mixed metaphor!), you can join kite clubs, go to kite shows and events and compete with others at even the national or international level.

 Exercise I hear you ask.
 Surely you just stand still with the kite up in the air on a long line?

 Far from it!
 With a steerable kite, that has 2 or 4 lines, you are constantly steering it across the sky.
 Depending on the size of the kite, a considerable amount of energy is needed in order to hold the kite in position in the sky.

 You will need to balance the constantly fluctuating force of the wind with your own body.
 This involves using virtually every muscle.
 For this reason, it is sensible to match the kite size to your own strength.

 Beware giving a child a large adult kit—they might take off!
 Fortunately, most kites have a minimum age classification.

 Types of Kite

 The simplest kites are flown on a single line.
 This offers limited control to the flyer or pilot.
 Simple traditional children’s kites fall into this category.